Mehulllll-pixel/Mehulllll-pixel/README.md

 ---

-## 🎹 Outside the terminal
+## Apparently I had hobbies once

-Grade 4 classical pianist (blame *Your Lie in April*) · Decent at basketball · All of Buzzfeed Unsolved · Optimizes models for fun — it's a problem, I won't fix it
+Grade 4 classical pianist (blame *Your Lie in April*) · Decent at basketball · All of Buzzfeed Unsolved · Optimizes models for fun

 ---